Ralph shuffled off this mortal coil January 14, 2016, less than two months shy of his 109th birthday.

 He was a genius, an inventive genius.
 With his insight, for converting analog to digital, he ushered in a whole new world for mankind.
 He was also a great father and husband.

-Here we celebrate Ralph Miller.
+Here we celebrate Ralph Miller – au revoir

 Joining the technical staff of Bell Labs in its early days, Ralph Miller worked on the teams that would blossom into the Labs’ golden age.
 Among the tens of patents to Ralph Miller's name is the invention of Pulse Code Modulation.
 The story of PCM tells how the Labs’ dedication to war work in the 1940s laid the foundation for today’s digital transmission.

 In 1939 amid gathering storms of war O.E.
 Buckley, soon to head the Labs, attended a meeting of the National Defense Research Council (NDRC).
 Deep concern emerged because Roosevelt and Churchill, diplomats, and the US military were regularly using a communication system that was not secure.
-He returned to the Labs committed to address that problem.
+Buckley returned to the Labs committed to address that problem.

-But from the mid-1940s through the mid-1970s news of the patents was tightly held by the US government.
-These 30 patents, including Pulse Code Modulation among a number held by RL Miller, had secured military and diplomatic transmission through the war.
-The decades of secrecy shrouded from view the underpinnings for today’s network.
+But from the mid-1940s through the mid-1970s word of the patents was held in secrecy by the US government.
+These 30 patents, including Pulse Code Modulation among a number of others held by RL Miller, had secured military and diplomatic transmission through the war.
+But these decades of secrecy shrouded from view the underpinnings for today’s network.